explodinglabs/iko/README.md

 ### Deploy Migrations

-Use Sqitch to deploy changes:
+Use Sqitch to deploy the change:

 ```sh
 ply sqitch deploy